Setting Build Steps, Parameters and Outputs

 § 3DML – Stream-optimized, high-resolution 3D Mesh Layer database for loading directly into TerraExplorer and streaming with SkylineGlobe Server.

-§ 3D Tiles – Multi-resolution 3D tile textured model for streaming to Cesium clients.
+§ 3D Tiles – 3D Tiles streamline the delivery of large 3D datasets by organizing them into a multi-resolution format, using GLB to store the actual model data for streaming to Cesium clients.
+PhotoMesh supports version 1.0 of 3D Tiles and 2.0 of GLB.
 If you want to reproject the elevation values to ellipsoid (as required by the Cesium 3D Tiles standard) for compatibility with terrain that uses ellipsoid elevation, select Reproject to ellipsoid.
 This option should only be selected for terrain providers that use TRUE ellipsoid elevation.

 Note: Some applications use a TerrainProvider and other data with geoid elevation values even though they are declared as ellipsoid when delivered to Cesium.
 Thus, they are actually compatible without reprojection.